 Why Salary Calculators Give Different Results

-Pension contribution procedure
+Pension contribution method

 Case study: £35,000 with a 5% pension